-For Non-channeled meadows, Forested slope wetlands, and Seeps and Springs the development of rills or channels in a wetland that previously did not have these features represents concentration of surface or groundwater flows.
-These flows can concentrate and speed flows that previously moved more slowly across the wetland.
-The concentration of flow can also be erosive, incising a channel into the wetland surface, and further dewatering the wetland.
+Although these systems do not contain channels, dewatering can occur due to concentration of surface or groundwater flows in small rills that develop on the wetland surface, or due to ditching or excavation of the wetland.
+These features can concentrate and speed flows that previously moved more slowly across the wetland.
+The concentration of flow can also be erosive, sometimes incising a channel into the wetland surface, and further dewatering the wetland.